This is a guide on how to tell if someone on Snapchat has blocked you.

 Why did they deactivate their account?

-If they deactivated their Snapchat account instead of blocking you, it’s probably because of one of the following reasons:
+If they deactivated their Snapchat account instead of blocking you, it’s probably for one of the following reasons:

 - They got sick and tired of using the app.

-- Somebody was stalking them or harassing them.
+- Someone was stalking them or harassing them.

-- Their friend list had turned into a big huge mess.
+- Their friend list had turned into a mess.
 As a result, they decided to wipe the slate clean and start afresh.

 - Their current account kept bringing up painful memories.

-- They wanted to seem aloof and mysterious.
+- They’re currently trying to come across as aloof and mysterious.

 Who knows?
 Your guess is as good as mine.